Imagine this beautiful one-story Spanish Courtyard home being yours.

 From “Aging in Place” to “Thriving in Place”

-In HomeAdvisor’s October 2016 Aging-in-Place Report, Marianne Cusato, HomeAdvisor Housing Expert and Professor of the Practice at the University of Notre Dame’s School of Architecture, underscored the need for a change in the perception about aging in place.
+In HomeAdvisor’s October 2016 Aging-in-Place Report, Marianne Cusato, HomeAdvisor Housing Expert and Professor of the Practice at the University of Notre Dame’s School of Architecture, underscored the need for a change our perceptions about aging in place.

-To help change that perception, Cusato wants us to think about features for “thriving in place,” with a focus on enhanced livability for people of all ages.
+To help change that perception, Cusato wants us to think about features not for “aging in place,” but for “thriving in place,” with a focus on enhanced livability for people of all ages.
 “Aging in place isn’t about special add-on features that will only help you once you’ve fallen and incurred a disability,” says Rodney Harrell, Ph.D., director of Livable Communities at AARP’s Public Policy Institute.
 “It’s about making functional home improvements that make spaces more useful and more usable for anyone, anytime.”

 Aging in Place Home Design Benefits All Ages & Abilities

-But don’t think of them as “senior-proofing” your home.
+But don’t think of these features as “senior-proofing” your home.

 If you feel lost in this category, you may want to read our blog on designing your own home.